 The Devices report

-The Devices report shows you the number of conversions that happened on each device broken down by the device where the ad interaction happened.
-This report allows you to quickly see how important cross-device activity is for your account.
+The Devices report shows you the number of conversions that happened on each device, broken down by the device where the ad interaction happened.
+This report allows you to quickly see how important cross-device activity is to your account.

 Note that this table only includes conversions which involved multiple devices.
-And if a conversion was assisted by more than 1 device, only 1 conversion will be counted in the number of "Conversions with Cross-Device Activity."
+And if a conversion has been assisted by more than one device, only one conversion will be counted in the number of "Conversions with Cross-Device Activity".
 For this reason, the number of "Conversions with Cross-Device Activity" may be lower than the sum of all values in the main table.